nilsceberg/barfota/README.md

 }
 ```

-These example files result in the bar configuration pictured above.
+These example files result in the bar configuration pictured above, aside from the fact that the `bspwm-workspaces` widget is not included.
 Keep in mind that they're tailored to
 a HiDPI screen and need to be adjusted for smaller screens.